-We DEFINITELY recommend having waterproof hiking boots, a waterproof rain jacket, and rain pants, multiple interchangeable layers (temperature can change quickly), and a day pack with a waist belt.
+We DEFINITELY recommend having waterproof hiking boots, a waterproof rain jacket, and rain pants, multiple interchangeable layers (the temperature can change quickly), and a day pack with a waist belt.

-We also recommend avoiding cotton clothing as it absorbs moisture very easily, but takes a very long time to dry.
+We also recommend avoiding cotton clothing as it absorbs moisture very easily, and takes a very long time to dry.
 Wool or synthetic layers are much better for Iceland’s climate.

 Check out our Ultimate Iceland Packing List!

 The lighter the better!
-If you only have a roller suitcase that will work, but if you can get your hands on a more mobile bag that would be better.
+If you only have a roller suitcase that will work, but if you can get your hands on a more mobile bag or backpack that would be better.